SandZn/brisky-base/README.md

 ###Types

 Use the types api to reduce complexity of dealing with classes, prototypes and components.
-Especialy usefull for composition when combined with inject
+Especialy useful for composition when combined with inject

 ```javascript
 const base = require('brisky-base')